davisonio/darkage/README.md

 <b><a href="#license--credits">License & Credits</a></b>
 </p>

+This is an improved version of the outdated but legendary [Darkage](https://forum.minetest.net/viewtopic.php?f=11&t=3213) mod.

 This mod adds some new blocks that allow pre-industrial looking buildings to be made.

 Of course, feel free to use them for any other type of construction.